East Timor joins ASEAN in bloc's first expansion since the 1990s

 “This declaration, if fully implemented, will provide the building blocks for lasting peace,” Anutin said.
 “But more importantly, it will begin the process of mending our ties.”

-Trump said he was signing economic agreements with both of those nations and was also due to sign a trade deal with Malaysia later in the day.
+Trump said he had signed economic agreements with both of those nations, and later also concluded a deal with Malaysia.

-Chinese Premier Li Qiang, Canadian Prime Minister Mark Carney and Japan’s newly inaugurated Prime Minister Sanae Takaichi are among more than a dozen other leaders expected to be on hand.
+Chinese Premier Li Qiang, Canadian Prime Minister Mark Carney and Japan’s newly inaugurated Prime Minister Sanae Takaichi were among more than a dozen other leaders on hand.

 Membership in ASEAN could help the one of world's poorest countries grow